 6 Questions to Ask Potential Medical Malpractice Lawyers

-Posted by Howard Janet on Oct 01, 2015 in Legal Library
+Posted by Howard Janet on October 1, 2015 in Medical Malpractice Blog Posts

 After her son’s cesarean-section birth, Nicole was told he was in the NICU due to various complications.
 The doctor told Nicole her son would probably have cerebral palsy.
 Angry and convinced medical malpractice was at play, Nicole started hunting for a lawyer.
 Various attorneys turned her down, and one even told her to stop looking.